powercodeacademy/phrg-local-development-env-setup/README.md

 Next we’re going to add a few support libraries with the following lines: `brew install gmp` and `brew install gnupg`.
 Note: If you get the following error: `Warning: gnupg-1.4.19 already installed`, it’s just not linked up.
 So simply run: `brew link gnupg`.

-## Step 6 - Install Ruby Version Manager
+## Step 6 - Install asdf-vm

-[RVM](http://rvm.io/) is a great tool that lets you run different versions of Ruby on your computer.
-This is really useful because if you know one project you're working on works with Ruby version 2.3.3 and another needs 2.5.1, you can easily switch between the two versions when you switch between projects.
+[asdf-vm](https://asdf-vm.com/#/core-manage-asdf-vm) is a great tool that lets you run different versions of multiple libraries on your computer.
+This is useful because if you know one project you're working on works with Ruby version 2.5.1 and another needs 2.6.0, you can easily switch between them.
 You can install it and set it up with the following commands:

-1. Run `curl -sSL https://get.rvm.io | bash`
+1. Run `brew install asdf`
-1. ONCE THIS STEP COMPLETES, CLOSE AND RE-OPEN YOUR TERMINAL.
-If you skip this step, RVM will not work.
+1. Run `echo -e '\n. $HOME/.asdf/asdf.sh' >> ~/.bash_profile`
+1. Run `echo -e '\n. $HOME/.asdf/completions/asdf.bash' >> ~/.bash_profile`

+## Step 6.1 - Install Ruby

-1. Run `rvm install 2.5.1`
+1. Run `asdf plugin add ruby`
-1. Run `rvm use 2.5.1 --default`
+1. Run `asdf install ruby 2.5.0`
-1. Check that everything worked by running `ruby -v` and `rvm list`.
-This should output the version of Ruby you’re using (2.5.1) and the list of versions available with your RVM install.
+1. Check that everything worked by running `ruby -v`.
+This should output the version of Ruby you’re using (2.5.0).
+To list the versions of Ruby you have available, run `asdf list ruby`.

+## Step 6.2 - Install NodeJS

+1. Run `asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git`
+1. Run `bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring`
+1. Run `asdf install nodejs 10.17.0`
+1. Check that everything worked by running `node -v`.
+This should output the version of NodeJS you’re using (10.17.0).
+To list the versions of NodeJS you have available, run `asdf list nodejs`.

+## Step 6.3 - Install Yarn

+1. Run `asdf plugin add yarn`
+1. Run `asdf install yarn 1.13.0`
+1. Check that everything worked by running `yarn -v`.
+This should output the version of Yarn you’re using (1.13.0).
+To list the versions of Yarn you have available, run `asdf list yarn`.

 ## Step 7 - Install some Ruby gems